 Brand Pepsi fell flat this week with its bafflingly tone-deaf ad featuring Kendall Jenner, but in the wake of a public relations backlash, the brand did at least one thing right.
 After Twitter lit up with nasty tweets and late-night comics poured on scorn, Pepsi reacted quickly.
 Its response was so simple, sensible, and honest that it makes you wonder why more companies can’t seem to do the same.
 It admitted the that the spot fizzled, apologized, and promptly pulled it.
-What might have been a lengthier drip, drip of toxic social mockery ended with the ad’s demise.
+What might have been a lengthier drip, drip of social media mockery ended with the ad.
 Sure, there are the PR post-mortems and the ad agency schadenfreude disguised as “learnings” (the ad was created in-house), but for Pepsi’s brand reputation, the worst is over.

 What was the brand thinking in creating the spot?
 That’s harder to figure, but we have to take them at their word, which was that they were going for a “global message of unity, peace and understanding” in an environment that is by any account difficult and divisive.
 That part they got right.